Sustainability

 Together, we can all help the School be a greener place to learn and work.
 Here are a few simple ways to reduce your carbon footprint while you are at UMSON:

 The way you get to the School of Nursing is also important.
-Consider carpooling, biking, walking, or utilizing public transportation or the UM shuttle.
+Consider carpooling, biking, walking, or utilizing public transportation or the UMB shuttle.
 If you bike to class, check out the free bike pump and repair station in the UMSON Courtyard.

 Learn More About Sustainability at UMSON